leoPuerto01/CS539-project/README.md

 # CS539-project
 MA Housing market prediction

-## How to install and run
+## From a Terminal
+Go to the folder where you want to store your project
 \
-For downloading the code just run:
+Clone the new repository
+\
 git clone https://github.com/leoPuerto01/CS539-project.git
 \
 cd CS539-project